-If you are after carrot companion planting advice, then our best plants to grow with carrots guide will help you to produce excellent produce – every time.
+If you are after carrot companion planting advice, then our guide to the best plants to grow with them will help you to produce an excellent crop – every time.

-One of the most popular and versatile vegetables, carrots are a great addition to the garden.
-They can be sowed anytime between early spring and mid-summer and if you plant in succession you can have a hearty crop until the start of winter – even after the first frosts.
+One of the most popular and versatile vegetables, growing carrots is a great addition to the garden.
+They can be sown anytime between early spring and mid-summer and if you plant in succession you can have a hearty crop until the start of winter – even after the first frosts.

 Carrots not only provide a great edible crop but they are also believed to offer a great benefit to your garden.
 Carrot companion planting 'is by far the most natural way to protect your crops, being totally natural and organic allowing mother nature to keep the balance in your garden.' says horticultural expert Rob Smith from the Organic Gardening Catalogue (opens in new tab) .